-My current chemical education research activities include the use of adaptive homework and assignments (ALEKS) to aid students' understand and retention of material, the use of "Trouble Topic Videos" for students to remediate and reinforce sticking points throughout the semester, and increasing the amount of online material and content for the first two year service courses.
+My current chemical education research activities include the use of different homework platforms and educational tools inside and outside of the classroom, the use of "Trouble Topic Videos" for students to remediate and reinforce sticking points throughout the semester, and diversifying the types of organic chemistry content found in his course.

-I am a faculty member for the College of Science to the Aggie Honor Council for the past 5 years, the University Discipline Appeals Panel for the past 3 years, and the University Academic Appeals Panel for the past 2 years.
-These panels help the university community by overseeing the academic behavior, standards and regulations, and student conduct and Title IX regulations at Texas A&M. I was also a Faculty Senator from 2018-2019 and 2021 to present, and a Faculty Senate Executive Committee member from 2019-2020.
+I am a faculty member for the College of Science to the Aggie Honor Council for the past 6 years, the University Discipline Appeals Panel for the past 4 years, and the University Academic Appeals Panel for the past 3 years.
+These panels help the university community by overseeing the academic behavior, standards and regulations, and student conduct and Title IX regulations at Texas A&M. I was also a Faculty Senator from 2018-2019 and 2021 to present, and a Faculty Senate Executive Committee member from 2019-2020 and 2021-to present.
 The Faculty Senate is charged with helping promote shared governance between the administration and faculty at Texas A&M on various academic and professional issues.

-Outreach to the science community is another area of service, and I have been a Question Reader and Science Judge for the Department of Energy Junior and High School Science Bowls, hosted by the College of Science, since 2016.
-I also enjoy being a judge for the Texas Junior Science and Humanities Symposium and Texas Junior Academy of Science, which gives local high school students the opportunity to present their research projects to A&M faculty and graduate students.
-My other areas of scientific outreach is helping Dr. Jim Pennington with the Chemistry Roadshow and I have been the Department of Chemistry Mole Mascot since 2015.
+In September of 2022, I was named Co-Director of Outreach for the Department of Chemistry.
+Our goal is to expand our events to help inspire, engage, and educate the next generation of up-and-coming STEM student.
+I have been a Question Reader and Science Judge for the Department of Energy (DOE) Junior and High School Science Bowls, hosted by Texas A&M, since 2016.
+I also enjoy being a judge for the Texas Junior Science and Humanities Symposium, Texas Junior Academy of Science, and Texas Science and Engineering Fair (TXSEF), which gives high school students the opportunity to present their research projects to A&M faculty and graduate students.
+I also have the distinction of being the Department of Chemistry Mole Mascot since 2015.

-Outside of my work with the Department of Chemistry, I am an avid sports fan (GO CUBS!), runner, book reader, youth sports and PGA Tour volunteer.
+Outside of my work with the Department of Chemistry, I am an avid sports fan (GO CUBS!), runner, dog dad to Penny, cat dad to Stella, Dottie, Meredith Gray, and Leonard, Little League Baseball and Softball and PGA Tour volunteer.